mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Droyne are an intelligent major race inhabiting scattered worlds within an area slightly larger than the region of the current Imperium.
 They are a small race derived from winged herbivorous gatherers.
-They vary in size depending on caste but generally stand one metre tall (large workers and warriors can be larger than Humans).
+They vary in size depending on caste but generally stand one meter tall (large workers and warriors can be larger than Humans).
 The history of their evolution remains a puzzle because their home world is not known with certainty.